dotnet/dotNext/docs/features/cluster/raft.md

 }
 ```

-This redirection can be transparent to actual client if you use reverse proxy server such as NGINX.
+This redirection can be transparent to the actual client if you use reverse proxy server such as NGINX.
 Reverse proxy can automatically handle the redirection without returning control to the client.

 It is possible to change default behavior of redirection where _307 Temporary Redirect_ status code is used.
 You can pass custom implementation into the optional parameter of `RedirectToLeader` method.